srackham/obsidian.nvim/README.md

   -- https://github.com/Vinzent03/obsidian-advanced-uri
   use_advanced_uri = false,

-  -- Optional, set to true to force ':ObsidianOpen' to bring the app to the foreground. open_app_foreground = false,
+  -- Optional, set to true to force ':Obsidian open' to bring the app to the foreground. open_app_foreground = false,

   picker = {